 A combination of vibrational circular dichroism spectroscopies as well as DFT (density functional theory) simulations, were applied to investigate the cluster’s chirality.
 Their findings clearly showed that the twist-induced chirality of the Ag23 cluster and the excitation of paired electrons were mainly responsible for the main absorption band, which were in good agreement with experimental results.

-The research was supported by the fund of the “Thousand Youth Talents Plan” and National Natural Science Foundation of China.
+The research was supported by National Natural Science Foundation of China.
 (Text by LI Zhimin)